 The CMSG command, primarily used in macros, displays text on the command line.
+The cursor is placed after the last character displayed.

 EMSG, MSG

 COMMAND - execute a command without translation

 COMMAND command [options]

 The COMMAND command executes the specified command without synonym or macro translation.
 THE does not attempt to execute the command as a macro even if SET IMPMACRO is ON.
 The command will be passed to the operating system if SET IMPOS is ON.